tobykurien/Xtendroid/README.md

 }
 ```

-View this video of how this works and how well it integrates with the IDE: http://vimeo.com/77024959
+Note that the Active Annotations run at compile-time and simply generate the usual Java code for you, so there is no runtime performance impact.
+View this video of how this works and how well it integrates with the Eclipse IDE: http://vimeo.com/77024959

-Xtendroid combines extension methods, active annotations, and convention-over-configuration (convention-over-code) to provide you with a highly productive environment for Android development, where you are still writing standard Android code, but without boilerplate code.
+Xtendroid combines extension methods, active annotations, and convention-over-configuration (convention-over-code) to provide you with a highly productive environment for Android development, where you are still writing standard Android code, but without all that boilerplate.

 Documentation
 -------------